LazyRen/LazyRen.github.io/_posts/devlog/blog/2020-12-22-adding-foldable-submenu-to-the-sidebar.md

 ## links-static.html

-You need to link proper icon & js you just created to the page.
-Append below code to the end of the `links-static.html` file.
+You need to link the proper icon & js you just created to the page.
+Append the below code to the end of the `links-static.html` file.

 ```html
 <!-- file: "/_includes/head/links-static.html" -->